radian3/radian3/notes/optimalClubHouseStrategy.md

 So do men or women on clubhouse generally have a better feel for how men can treat women better?
 Well it's not men because 90% of men on clubhouse treat women terribly.
 So I'm going to say that the answer is women.

-<ins>Item #1: Women know more than men when it comes to how men can treat women better.
-Thus, you want to be learning from women.</ins>
+<b>Item #1: Women know more than men when it comes to how men can treat women better.
+Thus, you want to be learning from women.</b>

 Cool!
 You have now learned something.
 You have now leveled up from a level 0 man to a level 1 man.
 Each time you learn, your level will go up.